 Usually in the setting of poor oral hygiene and periodontal disease, aspiration of saliva (which contains 108 anaerobic organisms per milliliter in addition to aerobes) may lead to necrotizing pneumonia, lung abscess, and empyema.
 Polymicrobial infection is the rule, and anaerobes—particularly P melaninogenica, fusobacteria, and peptostreptococci—are common etiologic agents.
 Most pulmonary infections respond to antimicrobial therapy alone.
 Percutaneous chest tube or surgical drainage is indicated for empyema.

 Penicillin-resistant Bacteroides fragilis and P melaninogenica are commonly isolated and have been associated with clinical failures.
 Clindamycin, 600 mg intravenously once, followed by 300 mg orally every 6–8 hours, is the treatment of choice for these infections.
-Metronidazole does not cover facultative streptococci, which often are present, and if used, a ...
+Metronidazole does not cover facultative streptococci, which often are present, and if ...